Maximize Efficiency With 11 Out-of-Office Protocols for Summer Vacations

 11. Schedule Check-Ins and Emergencies

-"Pre-scheduled check-ins and a clear emergency protocol ensure that teams can function independently while also having support when truly needed," explains Justin Soleimani, Co-Founder of Tumble, which brands washable rugs.
-"Having criteria about what constitutes an emergency and how to tackle it will save unnecessary distractions."
+"Pre-scheduled check-ins and a clear emergency protocol ensure that teams can function independently while also having support when truly needed,” adds Justin Soleimani, Co-Founder of Tumble, a company that offers washable rugs.
+“Establishing clear guidelines on what constitutes an emergency and how to handle such situations can help avoid unnecessary interruptions."

 Smooth Sailing for Summer Break